Cold & flu – The most common viral infections

 Pharmacological approach

 Most mild viral respiratory illnesses are managed symptomatically with synthetic medications.
-These include nasal decongestants, antipyretics/analgesics, and non-steroidal anti-inflammatory drugs (NSAIDs) such as paracetamol, aspirin, or ibuprofen.
-Even though the majority of these conventional treatment options are readily available as over-the-counter (OTC) medications for relief without a prescription, patients should be aware of the risks or potentially harmful effects associated with them, particularly in young children.
-Especially NSAIDs can lead to harmful cardiovascular events, including heart attack, stroke, heart failure, and atrial fibrillation.
-In addition, a Cochrane review concluded that there is no clear evidence of the effectiveness of NSAIDs in treating respiratory symptoms of the common cold other than relieving associated discomfort and that the balance of benefits and harms needs to be considered when using NSAIDs for colds.9
+These include nasal decongestants, antipyretics/analgesics like paracetamol, and non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin, or ibuprofen.
+Even though most conventional treatment options are readily available as over-the-counter (OTC) medications, patients should be aware of potential risks or harmful effects.
+Especially NSAIDs can lead to harmful cardiovascular side effects.
+In addition, a Cochrane review concluded that there is no clear evidence of the effectiveness of NSAIDs in treating respiratory symptoms of the common cold other than relieving associated discomfort and that the balance of benefits and harms needs to be considered when using NSAIDs for colds .

-Decongestants can harm the nasal mucosa, and long-term use may lead to tolerance, addiction, and re-bound effects.
+Decongestants can harm the nasal mucosa, and long-term use may lead to tolerance, addiction, and re-bound effects [15-19].

 Natural medicine approach